Holiday Wild Rice Salad

 I adore fresh greens that are piled high with different flavors, colors, and textures.
 Salads that eat like a meal, leaving me feeling satisfied and nourished.
 And when they’re extra pretty, like this fresh holiday salad, it makes me extra happy!

 This Holiday Wild Rice Salad is all of that.
-The combination of salad ingredients, paired with an easy-to-make maple Dijon dressing, is perfection.
+The combination of salad ingredients, paired with an easy-to-make maple Dijon dressing or balsamic vinaigrette, is perfection.
 You’ll want these items at the ready all winter long!

 You can also find this recipe over at The Pioneer Woman – check it out!